MAGA Republicans are experts in perverting language to their benefit.

 Asked why more states don’t focus on nonprofit misbehavior, Harvey Dale of NYU’s National Center on Philanthropy said, “Some wags say AG doesn’t stand for ‘attorney general’; it stands for ‘aspiring governor.’
 And there’s no real political payoff for overseeing charities,” Dale said.

 It also explains why Fried, the former Florida Commissioner of Agriculture and Consumer Services, was a constant target of DeSantis.
-If it were not for the Republican-controlled Florida legislature, Fried could have initiated many prosecutions.
+If it had not been for the Republican-controlled Florida legislature, Fried could have initiated many prosecutions.
 It also explains why Florida’s most significant air and water polluters are Florida Crystals and Florida Crystals Corporation, based in West Palm Beach, tremendous contributors to Republicans in Florida and Congress.

 Florida Ranks #1 in Internet Fraud

-Real estate sales and development and construction are also ripe for fraud.
+Real estate sales development and construction are also ripe for fraud.
 A December 2021 report from WFTV, “Central Florida becoming the Wild West of real estate scams,” found that people were selling land they did not own via online real estate sites.
 Rental frauds are also common.
 Another area ripe for investigation is Community Redevelopment programs that involve HUD money and public-private real estate developments that misuse federal and state monies.

 In April 2021, the former mayor of Boca Raton, Susan Haynie, pleaded guilty to charges that she failed to disclose financial ties to a local real estate tycoon while she was in office.
 Florida investigators said Haynie didn’t report over $330,000 in earnings she received from developers and commercial property owners.

-Another elderly woman in the Kings Point condominiums in Delray, Florida, bought a unit only to find that her Jacuzzi tub did not work.
+Another elderly woman bought a unit in the Kings Point condominiums in Delray, Florida, only to find that her Jacuzzi tub did not work.
 Her real estate agent and home inspector both assured her everything was in working order.
 The new condo owner was then faced with a $5,000 bath remodeling job to replace the old tub.

 Tax Evaders and Fraudsters: Welcome to Florida